vdunbar/resume/README.md

 # resume
-Resume for Data and Digital Initiatives Librarian
+Resume for Data and Digital Scholarship Librarian at UBCO